jgor/dork-cli/README.md

 dork-cli
 ========

-Command-line tool to find dynamic pages via Google dorks.
+Command-line Google dork tool.

-dork-cli performs searches against a Google custom search engine and returns a list of all the unique page results it finds, filtered by a builtin set of dynamic page extensions.
+dork-cli performs searches against a Google custom search engine and returns a list of all the unique page results it finds, optionally filtered by a set of dynamic page extensions.
 Any number of additional query terms / dorks can be specified. dork-cli was designed to be piped into an external tool such as a vulnerability scanner for automated testing purposes.

 ## Setup ##
 In order to use this program you need to configure at a minimum two settings: a Google API key and a custom search engine id.